Select a Category:

 Pregnant and Parenting Foster Youth: Their Needs, Their Experiences: This report conducted by Chapin Hall examines the experiences and needs of pregnant and parenting youth in foster care.
 The final report describes what was learned from both the administrative data and the qualitative interviews, discusses their policy and practice implications, and raises a number of questions for future research.

 Sibling Attachment: This article explores the attachment between siblings in regards to adoption.

 Six Words for Adoptive Parents to Live By: Dr. Karyn Purvis and Dr. David Cross discusses their project known as The Hope Connection and the six words for adoptive parents to live by: Be Compassionate!
 Be Firm!
 Be Proactive!

-10 Tips for Foster Parents to Help Their Foster Youth Avoid Teen Pregnancy: This article provides tips on such topics as the importance of maintaining strong, close relationships with children and teens, setting clear expectations for them, and communicating honestly and often with them.
+10 Ways to Address Teen Pregnancy Prevention Among Youth in Foster Care: This article provides tips on such topics as the importance of maintaining strong, close relationships with children and teens, setting clear expectations for them, and communicating honestly and often with them.

 The Vortex of Violence: The purpose of this paper is to describe how children survive the ‘Vortex of Violence’- violence in the home.

 A Real Mother’s Embrace: Reflections on Abuse and Recovery: A young boy named Aaron shares his story of being in the foster-care system.

 Grief and Loss